 With the construction of several lighthouses in the region, it was critical to distinguish each lighthouse from another.
 Surprisingly, the U.S. Lighthouse Service’s proposal to build Old Baldy did not specify Old Baldy be painted a color, but denotes the outside should have a rough plaster.
 However, the proposal did mention that the keeper’s dwelling be whitewashed.
 The earliest suggestion of painting Old Baldy is found in 1818 correspondence written by members of the U.S. Lighthouse Service discussing if Old Baldy needed to be painted.
 By 1822, the 10th edition of the American Coast Pilot, reported that Old Baldy was painted black “in order to distinguish it from the light-house on Federal Point,” which was painted white.

 By 1880, the Army Corps of Engineers closed New Inlet and rendered the third Federal Point Lighthouse useless, consequently, the Lighthouse Service reactivated Old Baldy.
-Not needing to distinguish anymore between Old Baldy and the Federal Point Lighthouses, the U.S. Lighthouse Service once again discussed painting Old Baldy in 1885.
-By 1886, Lighthouse officials described the exterior of Old Baldy as white.
+Not needing to distinguish anymore between Old Baldy and the Federal Point Lighthouses, the U.S. Lighthouse Service once again discussed painting Old Baldy.
+A notice in multiple newspapers in 1880 reported Old Baldy’s exterior was white.
 In the years to follow, the U.S. Lighthouse Service whitewashed Old Baldy regularly.
 In 1935, when the U.S. Lighthouse Service permanently decommissioned Old Baldy, she was left to her own fate.

 No longer under the auspice of the Federal Government, Old Baldy was not cared for in the decades to follow.
 Since the exterior of Old Baldy was always painted, black or white, when used by the Federal Government, the color of the stucco did not matter when it was being repaired.
 Lacking regular exterior painting and general upkeep, weathering caused patches of stucco to become visible.
 No records have been found regarding work done on the exterior of the lighthouse between 1935 and when the Old Baldy Foundation repaired the exterior of the lighthouse in 1990.
 The 1990 exterior repairs were completed by Contractor Specialties based out of Mantua, Ohio.
 While the original plan was to match the new stucco with the existing stucco, the sample stucco was not given enough time to cure and dry in order to reveal its final color.
 This caused the exterior to have a more mottled, rather than uniform, appearance.
 Between 2016 and 2017, International Chimney Corporation based out of Buffalo, NY, repaired any unsound stucco in preparation for the 200th anniversary of Old Baldy.